Jeannie Colvin, MFT

 Gentle exploration

-In therapy, the goal is not to erase the past, but to create a safe space for what has been exiled to return in bearable ways.
+In depth therapy, the goal is not to erase the past, but to create a safe space for what has been exiled to return in bearable ways.

 Through gentle exploration of dreams, images, sensations, and memories, the psyche begins to reconnect its lost pieces.
 This process of remembering and reintegrating allows what was once a source of suffering to become a source of strength, self-compassion, and deeper wholeness.